-Rotorua is known for bubbling mud pools, impresive geysers and natural hot springs, as well as showcasing our fascinating Maori culture.
+Rotorua, New Zealand is known for bubbling mud pools, impresive geysers and natural hot springs, as well as showcasing our fascinating Maori culture.
 The city offers a raft of attractions and experiences for everyone from adventure-seekers to those just looking to unwind.

 Sitting within the Pacific Rim of Fire, Rotorua is a geothermal wonderland with bubbling mud pools, clouds of steam, and natural hot springs perfect for bathing and relaxing in.
 After marvelling at the distinctive landscapes and volcanic activity within a geothermal park, enjoy a simple soak in a natural hot stream or indulge in a wellness getaway at a luxurious spa!

 If you love the outdoors this area is for you!
 Escape into the beautiful Whakarewarewa Forest, one of Rotorua’s most spectacular natural assets.
-Famous for its magnificent stands of towering Californian Coastal Redwoods it is just five minutes drive from the city centre.
+Famous for its magnificent stands of towering Californian Coastal Redwoods, it is just five minutes drive from the city centre.
 Here you can experience some of the finest walking and mountain bike trails in the world.

 You can’t visit Rotorua without soaking in a hot pool!
 Rotorua has a range of hot pool options.
 Just minutes’ walk from the city centre are the Kuirau Park foot pools.
 Soak your feet as steam from the thermal vents swirl around you.
-A short drive from Rotorua is Kerosene Creek.
+In addition, a short drive from Rotorua is Kerosene Creek.
 Kerosene Creek flows through natural bush with a 2-metre waterfall to a quiet pool of hot water.

 One of the oldest mountain bike networks in the country, with master crafted trails, unbeatable riding surfaces, well draining volcanic soils, varying topography and fantastic scenery.
 It is no wonder Rotorua is renowned among mountain bikers as a premier riding destination.
 With around 130km of continually evolving trails, there is something to cater for all levels of rider, from beginners and family groups through to experts.

 Rotorua has a unique wine experience in its tourism repertoire with Volcanic Hills winery.
-The winery is at the base of Skyline Rotorua and a gondola ride up will take you to Volcanic Hills HQ, the Tasting Room situated high up within the popular skyline mountain-top complex.
+The winery is at the base of Skyline Rotorua and a gondola ride up will take you to Volcanic Hills HQ, the Tasting Room, situated high up within the popular skyline mountain-top complex.